Skip to main content

 1. Install an authentication app of your choice on your smartphone.

-2. Log into the sipcall customer portal.
+2. Log in to the sipcall customer portal.

 4. Scan the QR code or enter the setup key in your authentication app.